Arden Cho: Other ventures

-Cho is an avid poker player and has been playing since 2002.
+Cho is an avid, highly-ranked poker player and has been playing since 2002.
 She competed in the 2018 World Series of Poker Main Event, placing 662nd for $21,750.
 Her biggest live cash was in January 2024 at the PGT Championship $1,000,000 freeroll: she came in second, winning $200,000.

 On February 6, 2019, it was announced that Cho had become CEO of Leonard & Church, a New York City-based watch company.
 The company closed in 2020.

 Personal life

 Cho is a Christian.
 She has a black belt in taekwondo and grew up training with her father, who is a grandmaster.
 In April 2021, in the midst of an uptick in anti-Asian racism regarding the COVID-19 pandemic, Cho said she was walking her dog when a man called her slurs and threatened her life.
 She picked up her dog and ran when he approached her.
 She said the increase in hate crimes "has triggered a lot of these [childhood] memories".
+Cho announced her wedding plans to her fiancé to People magazine in April 2025.
+She married her orthopedic surgeon husband, Christopher Lee, in Florence, Italy, over the weekend of June 27, 2026.